kudobuzz/express-api-starter/docs/FOLDERS.md

 This should contain the schemas

 ## workers
-All background logic E.g. cron jobs e.t.c should be located in this folder.
+Should contain anything that needs to run outside of the main process E.g. cron jobs

 ## Other files
 These other files include: